Flooding in Alexandria

-Alexandria’s low elevation and its proximity to the Potomac River make it susceptible to flooding.
-Nearly every year, and sometimes several times throughout the year during periods of heavy rain, hurricanes or quick snow melts, residential and commercial properties are threatened with the potential of tidal and wind-driven flooding from the Potomac River and/or low-land flooding, particularly in neighborhoods around Four Mile Run.
-We encourage residents and business owners to plan for flooding as part of their emergency preparedness planning.
+Nearly every year, and sometimes several times throughout the year, during periods of heavy rain, strong winds, or quick snow melts, residential and commercial properties are threatened with the potential of tidal, wind-driven, and storm surge flooding from the Potomac River and/or flash flooding from its tributaries.
+Additional information about flooding in Alexandria, including Flood Insurance Rate Maps (FIRMs) is available at alexandriava.gov/FloodMap.

-Heavy rains, which typically occur during hurricane season, sometimes cause sewer backups in some parts of Alexandria, especially near Commonwealth Avenue.
+Heavy rains, which typically occur during hurricane season, sometimes cause sewer backups in some parts of Alexandria.
 The City urges residents to take necessary precautions.
 With many hours of heavy rain, sewer line may fill up with water and some sewage.
 Because of this, the sewer system may approach its carrying capacity and may overflow in some areas.
 It may also back up into homes through floor or plumbing drains.

 There are several steps you can take to help prevent sewage backup into your home.

 Ensure that your back flow preventer, if you have one, is in working order and closed as necessary.

 Stuff a rag, softball or other material into floor drains to stop the flow into your basement.